-Quality of work suffered and project visibility was poor while efforts were focused on managing a high volume of tasks
+Quality of work suffered and project visibility was poor while efforts were focused on managing a high volume of tasks.

 In early 2015, Gwynnie Bee was rapidly growing, and just acquired a new 75K square foot distribution center in Ohio — 2,000 miles from its New York headquarters.
 The company grew without formalized program or project management processes, primarily using Excel, and was ready to scale to the next level.

-Phillip Hoffman (Senior Program Manager) was hired to help manage the project program and processes for the new distribution center, as well as cross-functional projects for the company.
+Phillip Hoffman, Senior Program Manager, was hired to help manage the project program and processes for the new distribution center, as well as cross-functional projects for the company.
 One of his first decisions was to move away from Excel to a cloud-based, collaborative project management system the team could use from multiple locations.
 He considered Microsoft Project, and researched other options, but ultimately chose Wrike because of its more robust functionality, browser-based platform, and high performance in Mac and PC environments.

-Hoffman introduced both Wrike and cross-functional project planning to Gwynnie Bee, collaborating with Project Managers across Engineering, Merchandising, Customer Service and Warehouse Operations.
+Hoffman introduced both Wrike and cross-functional project planning to Gwynnie Bee, collaborating with project managers across Engineering, Merchandising, Customer Service and Warehouse Operations.
 Hoffman wanted to improve specific KPIs, including consistency of the operation and customer service through better collaboration, inventory management, and order processing.
 The team would use a waterfall planning approach, with extremely close monitoring of timelines, and daily collaboration across regional and functional teams.

-With Wrike, Gwynnie Bee increased operational efficiency and quality of service, and scaled strategic projects
+With Wrike, Gwynnie Bee increased operational efficiency and quality of service, and scaled strategic projects.

 From 2015 to 2016, the number of strategic projects completed increased from 27 in 2015 to 40 in 2016.
 Order processing time was reduced by 60% in 2016.
 Shipping quality and speed also dramatically improved.

-Focus: Stack Rank Prioritization + Planning in Wrike
+Focus: stack rank prioritization + planning in Wrike

 Hoffman first started stack ranking projects on a regular basis to make sure highest-impact efforts were completed first.
-Next, Hoffman, Kang, and Toscano moved green-lit projects into Wrike for planning, using Timeline and Table views.
+Next, Hoffman, Betty Kang, and Valerie Toscano moved green-lit projects into Wrike for planning, using Timeline and Table views.
 "The timeline view in Wrike was always really great because you could visualize it, you could simply drag and drop, you could slide the dates over, and you could create dependencies in a graphical way, as opposed to having to go through a bunch of UI," says Hoffman.
 "Just being able to literally grab the arrow and drag it was always really helpful."

-Project Managers plan projects and collaborate with internal and external team members directly in Wrike, using it as the single source of truth for decision-making.
-"We use Wrike instead of email to reach an agreement and also to record all of the history," says Kang.
+Project managers plan projects and collaborate with internal and external team members directly in Wrike, using it as the single source of truth for decision-making.
+"We use Wrike instead of email to reach an agreement and also to record all the history," says Kang.
 "I think it's helpful for this team to be able to see the magnitude and the impact of their work."